luisfernandezbr/github/README.md

 Make sure you have the environment variable `GITHUB_TOKEN` set to a GitHub personal access token.
 You can also change repositories by updating the `inclusions` array.
 The key in the map should be the `organization` login value.

-This will run an export for GitHub and save the files to the directory specified by `--dist`.
+This will run an export for GitHub and save the files to the directory specified by `--dir`.

 ## Contributions